CcpC-cuj/Webdev/README.md

 ## Contact Information

-**Phone:** 8934076522
+- **Phone:** 8934076522

 ## Reservation

-To make a reservation, please send an SMS to 8934076522 with your name, the number of people, and the preferred date and time.
+To make a reservation, use our convenient SMS-based technology.
+Simply send an SMS to 8934076522 with your name, the number of people, and your preferred date and time.
 We will confirm your reservation promptly.

 For more information, visit our [website](https://ccpc-cuj.github.io/Webdev/).